Avaiga/taipy/gui/doc/part.md

 Displays its children in a block.

-The Part control is used to group controls.
+The `part` control is used to group controls in a single element.
-This allows to show or hide them in one action and to display them in one Layout^ cell.
+This allows to show or hide them in one action and be placed as a unique element in a `Layout^` cell.

-Part controls can be simplified by not specifying the part keyword.
+There is a simplified Markdown syntax to create a `part`, where the element name is optional:

+`<|` just before the end of the line indicates the beginning of a `part` element;
+`|>` at the beginning of a line indicated the end of the `part` definition.

 ## Usage